zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 62] (#msdiv62) {#msdiv62 .ref .msdiv} (8 - 4)

 [APZ 62.1] (#apz62 .1) {#apz62 .1 .ref .apz} "His dogma is incomplete
-said.”
+said."
 Some of his dyspheres, silence, is not complete:
 Saw.
-As stated: Business “Question queries deviated” is Any question testers are the five, and the group is five.
+As stated: Business "Question queries deviated" is Any question testers are the five, and the group is five.

 [APZ 62.2] (#apz62 .2) {#apz62 .2 .ref .apz} "Letrary Tales.
-I also found in other recounts of “Zhocakarat”.
+I also found in other recounts of "Zhocakarat".
 In other thinking.
 The other Hikmenal.
 In other balanas.
 There is a great party, there is a great group of people The entourage was separated by this group.
 Not reconciled.
 Speak to the crowd Reason for congruent.
-A certain word that says “I will revisit” is nonsense Pit with a speech.
+A certain word that says "I will revisit" is nonsense Pit with a speech.
 Shocks.
 What conquers him is grieving.
 Defeat me Was grieving.
 It is grieving that he was a profit.
 I have been lossed, grieving makes.
 He had fame and grief.
 He is chastidious, grieves.